arminbro/generate-react-cli/readme.md

 ## Custom Templates

 You can now create custom templates that Generate React CLI can use instead of the built-in templates that come with it.
-We hope this will provide more flexibility for your components and pages that you want to generate.
+We hope this will provide more flexibility for your components and pages you want to generate.

 Both the `component` and `page` properties (within the **generate-react-cli.json** config file) can accept an optional `customTemplates` object property.

-### e.g. of the `customTemplates` object
+### Example of the `customTemplates` object:

-The keys represent the type of templates, and the values are the paths that point to where your custom template lives in your project/system.

 ```json
 "customTemplates": {